© (c) Lenk-Simmental Tourismus / Lenk-Simmental Tourismus AG

 • The path over the Wasserngrat is partly exposed.

-• Good footwear and appropriate equipment are essential for a successful tour.
+• Good footwear and adequate equipment are prerequisites for a successful route.

-• If the Wasserngrat chairlift is not open, the tour is considerably longer and leads down into the valley via a steep hiking trail.
+• If the Wasserngrat chairlift is not open, the route becomes significantly longer and leads down a steep hiking trail into the valley.